LarissaMDias/PyESPER/README.md

 Dissolved Oxygen (O<sub>2</sub>):  oxygen

 ##### Path (required string):
-Path directing Python to the location of saved/downloaded LIR files on the user's computer (e.g., '/Users/lara/Documents/Python').
+Path directing Python to the location of saved/downloaded LIR files on the user's computer, if not in the current working directory (otherwise blank; e.g., '/Users/lara/Documents/Python' or '').

 ##### OutputCoordinates (required n by 3 dictionary, where n are the number of desired estimate locations and the three dicstionary keys are longitude, latitude, and depth):
 Coordinates at which estimates are desired.
 The keys should be longitude (degrees E), latitude (degrees N), and positive integer depth (m), with dictionary keys named 'longitude', 'latitude', and 'depth' (ex: OutputCoordinates={"longitude": [0, 180, -50, 10], "latitude": [85, -20, 18, 0.5], "depth": [10, 1000, 0, 0]} or OutputCoordinates={"longitude": long, "latitude": lat, "depth": depth} when referring to a set of predefined lists or numpy arrays of latitude, longitude, and depth information.